Tessera™ Patent pending • USPTO #63/940,006

 Supply Chain Integrity

-Anti-clone authentication for ferrous containers, crates, and equipment throughout the defense supply chain.
-SUN authentication verifies at receiving that the tag installed at origin has not been substituted or cloned.
+Authenticated identity workflows for ferrous containers, crates, and equipment throughout the defense supply chain.
+Verified event logic can help verify at receiving that the presented token matches the expected authenticated identity record.
 Supports DoD supply chain integrity requirements where UID-only tags are insufficient.

 Tool Control & Calibration Tracking

 Authenticated identity for steel tooling in manufacturing, aerospace, and defense maintenance.
-Each tool tap generates a verifiable event — check-out, check-in, calibration touch — with a read counter that detects any tap not recorded in the system, regardless of whether the tool stayed on the correct asset.
+Each tool tap generates a verifiable event — check-out, check-in, calibration touch — with transaction sequencing that can help flag gaps or unexpected event patterns when backend validation is enabled, regardless of whether the tool stayed on the correct asset.

 Tap Workflow